Academic Procedures

 Withdrawals

-Voluntary Withdrawal: Students who withdraw from the university must reapply through the Office of Admissions.
+Voluntary Withdrawal: Students may volunatrily withdraw for financial, medical, or personal reasons.
+Students who withdraw from the university must reapply through the Office of Admissions.
 Students are subject to the catalog and university requirements applicable to the student’s class at the time of re-entry.
 In all cases of withdrawals, please refer to the Credit and Refund Policy listing in the Tuition section this academic catalog for information regarding financial arrangements.
 Residential students withdrawing from college must depart the Mary Baldwin campus within 48 hours of the official date of withdrawal.
+A Withdrawal Form and an exit interview must be completed in order to complete the process.

 Counseled Withdrawal: A student may request and be granted a counseled withdrawal from the university.
-If, in the judgment of both a dean of the college and the vice president of student engagement or designee, it is either in the student’s best interest or the best interest of the college, a student will be granted a counseled withdrawal.
+If, in the judgment of both a dean of a college and the vice president of student engagement or designee, it is either in the student’s best interest or the best interest of the college, a student will be granted a counseled withdrawal.
 A Withdrawal Form should be completed and an exit interview held.
 In addition, an appointment must be held with the financial aid and business offices of the university.

 Disciplinary Withdrawal: Students may be required to withdraw from the university for disciplinary reasons, having been served a major penalty by the Honor Council, Judicial Board, or administration.
 With the approval of a dean of the college, an instructor may require that a disruptive student withdraw from an individual class.